florianswzz/Pay-Computation/README.md

-# -Pay-Computation
+# Pay-Computation
-Bad written Payout Calculator
+Bad written Payout Calculator which probably has 10000 Errors